GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 #### Special Features

 **Show of Strength**: When the korventennar would gain a bonus to their melee attack due to having a higher [Body] score, they may choose to replace their +1 bonus to the attack with a bonus equal to their [Body] bonus.
 If they do, their foe adds their [Body] bonus to their defense.

+**Cloud Living**: A korventennar is *always affected as though by a Synnefopothy spell*.
+If this magic would be dispelled, it takes 1d6+4 rounds for it to actually affect the korventennar's ability to interact with clouds specifically.

 **Resist Wands**: Anytime the korventennar is attacked by a wand, it may use its reaction to impose disadvantage against the attack.